Book cover

 Three-tier architecture

-In three-tier architectures, the business logic layer can have various modules, including a facade to facilitate system access for clients, and a persistence module whose function is to isolate the database from the other modules.
+In three-tier architectures, the business logic layer can have various modules, including a facade to facilitate system access for clients, and a persistence module that isolates the database from the other modules.

-Finally, it’s worth mentioning that it’s possible to have two-tier architectures.
+Finally, it’s worth mentioning that two-tier architectures are also possible.
 In this case, the user interface and business logic layers are combined into a single layer, which runs on the client.
 The second layer is the database.
-The disadvantage of such architectures is that all processing occurs on the clients, which, therefore, must have more computational power.
+The disadvantage of such architectures is that all processing occurs on the clients, which therefore must have more computational power.

 7.3 MVC Architecture

 The MVC (Model-View-Controller) architectural pattern was proposed in the late 1970s and subsequently used in the implementation of Smalltalk-80, one of the earliest object-oriented programming languages.
-In addition to incorporating object-oriented concepts, Smalltalk played a pioneering role in introducing Graphical User Interfaces (GUI) featuring windows, buttons, scroll bars, mice, and more.
+Smalltalk not only incorporated object-oriented concepts but also played a pioneering role in introducing Graphical User Interfaces (GUI) featuring windows, buttons, scroll bars, mice, and more.
 This occurred during an era when operating systems offered only command-line interfaces, and programs primarily featured textual interfaces.
 At that time, screens were essentially a matrix of characters, often with 25 lines and 80 columns, for instance.

 MVC was the architectural pattern chosen by Smalltalk designers for the implementation of graphical interfaces.
 Specifically, MVC defines that the classes of a system should be organized into three groups:

 Therefore, in MVC architectures, the graphical interface is formed by View objects and Controllers.
 However, in many systems, there is no clear distinction between these components.
-According to Fowler (link, page 331), the majority of Smalltalk implementations do not separate these two components.
-Thus, it’s easier to understand MVC as follows:
+According to Fowler (link, page 331), most Smalltalk implementations do not separate these two components.
+Thus, MVC can be more easily understood as follows:

 MVC = (View + Controllers) + Model = Graphical Interface + Model

-The next figure shows the dependencies between the classes in an MVC architecture.
+The following figure shows the dependencies between the classes in an MVC architecture.
 The figure emphasizes that the graphical interface is composed of the View and Controller.
-We can also observe that the graphical interface depends on the Model.
+We can also see that the graphical interface depends on the Model.
 However, the Model does not have dependencies on graphical interface classes.
-Indeed, we can view the graphical interface as an observer of the Model.
+In fact, we can view the graphical interface as an observer of the Model.
 When the state of the Model changes, the graphical interface must be updated.

 MVC Architecture